MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-automatic-page-refresh.md

 # [Power BI service](#tab/powerbi-service)

-You can also set automatic page refresh for reports that have been published to the Power BI service as long as the data source is [DirectQuery](../connect-data/desktop-directquery-about.md).
+You can set automatic page refresh for reports that have been published to the Power BI service as long as the data source is [DirectQuery](../connect-data/desktop-directquery-about.md).

-To configure automatic page refresh for reports in the Power BI service, the steps are similar to Power BI Desktop.
 When configured in the Power BI service, automatic page refresh also supports [embedded Power BI](../developer/embedded/embedded-analytics-power-bi.md) content.
 This image shows the **Page refresh** configuration for the Power BI service:

 ![Page refresh location in the service](media/desktop-automatic-page-refresh/automatic-page-refresh-08.png)